FAQs ABOUT SparkLabKC

 What is SparkLabKC?

 We are a business accelerator.
-Our mission is to support early-stage Internet business startups using a proven seed-stage, mentorship-driven accelerator program that is adapted to the Kansas City region.
+Our mission is to support early-stage technology business startups using a proven seed-stage, mentorship-driven accelerator program that is adapted to the Kansas City region.
 SparkLabKC also builds on public-private partnerships and the strengths of the region’s vast entrepreneurial community to bridge the experience gap and capital gap for early-stage startup companies.

 How is SparkLabKC different from other business incubators in the region?
 It seems there are a lot of similar initiatives in our region.

-Our key point of difference is our focus on early-stage Internet business startups working in industries that are driving the Kansas City region’s economy.
+Our key point of difference is our focus on early-stage technology business startups working in industries that are driving the Kansas City region’s economy.
 Our accelerator uses a seed-stage, mentorship-driven accelerator program adapted to the Kansas City region.

 The program provides: an in-residence, 90-day boot camp; up to $18,000 in seed capital; legal, accounting, financial and human resources advisory services; free workspace; and a pool of more than 80 mentors who are seasoned entrepreneurs and successful business leaders.
 The 10 startups selected for the program also present their prototypes to investors during a formal demo day.